U.S., Russia To Try More Diplomacy To Resolve Tensions Over Ukraine

 Top U.S. and Russian diplomats have agreed to keep working to ease tensions over Ukraine as the United States promised a written response to Russian security demands and kept open the possibility of another presidential meeting.

-U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov met on January 21 in Geneva at what Blinken said was a “critical moment” in the crisis over the buildup of tens of thousands of troops near Russia’s border with Ukraine.
+U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergei Lavrov met on January 21 in Geneva at what Blinken said was a "critical moment" in the crisis over Russia's buildup of tens of thousands of troops near the border with Ukraine.

-Blinken told Lavrov the U.S. would give Russia written responses to Moscow’s requests next week and suggested the two would likely meet again shortly after that.
+Blinken told Lavrov the United States would give Russia written responses to Moscow's requests next week and suggested the two would likely meet again shortly after that.

-Blinken also said the U.S. and its allies remain resolute in rejecting Russia’s most important demands, including promises that Ukraine will never be added as a member of NATO and that no alliance weapons will be deployed near Russian borders.
+Blinken also said the United States and its allies remained resolute in rejecting Russia's most important demands, including promises that Ukraine will never be added as a member of NATO and that no alliance weapons will be deployed near Russian borders.

 Based on the conversations that have taken place this month, Blinken said he thinks there is a "means to address some of the mutual concerns that we have about security."